Swiss threaten new steps on franc if euro woes worsen

 But the escalation of the euro zone crisis has encouraged speculators to test the SNB's resolve of late just as influential voices have started to question the policy.

-In its annual financial stability report, the SNB also urged Switzerland's two big banks, UBS UBSN.VX and Credit Suisse CSGN.VX, to do more to boost capital, adding that Credit Suisse in particular needed to act this year.
+In its annual financial stability report, the SNB also urged Switzerland's two big banks, UBS and Credit Suisse, to do more to boost capital, adding that Credit Suisse in particular needed to act this year.

 The SNB kept the target band for the Swiss franc LIBOR at 0 to 0.25 percent, as economists had forecast.